“What’s that tall pointy thing?”, asks one of your classmates.

 In recent years, the memorial has suffered from elevator issues (remember that incident with Spiderman!).
 The last long closure of the memorial was caused when cracks developed on all four sides after the infamous earthquake of 2011.
 Also, despite the fact that the accepted height has not changed, an actual survey of the monument in 2015 indicated that the monument is actually about 10 inches shorter that the official height of 555 feet, 5 and 1/8th inches tall (at 554 feet, 7 and 11/32 inches tall).

-After taking some photos, you realize that one of your images has become a jigsaw puzzle.
-You’ll need to put the puzzle together and figure out the clue.
+After taking some photos, you realize that one of your images has become a series of questions with a button that shows the history of the monument.